Welcome to The Platinum Board

 Projected matchup

-: Purdue vs. Western Michigan
+: Purdoodoo vs. Western Michigan

-Winning six games would be a big deal for Ryan Walters at Purdue given what he has inherited.
+Winning six games would be a big deal for Ryan Walters at Purdoodoo given what he has inherited.
 Jeff Brohm left the Boilermakers for his alma-mater and credit the decision-makers for moving quick on their guy.
 September could determine where this team stands under its new regime.

 Camellia Bowl